 1. Multi-blade razors shave below skin level.

-Multi-blade razors are designed to be able to "lift" the hair before it is cut off.
+Multi-blade razors are designed to “lift” the hair before it is cut off.
 This causes the hair to be cut off under the skin.
-When the hair then grows back, it gets stuck under the skin, leading to razor bumps.
+When the hair grows back, it gets stuck under the skin, leading to razor bumps.
 And the more razor blades your razor has, the worse this gets.
-The hair must be cut evenly with the skin to prevent this from happening.
-Our safety razor, with only one razor blade, cuts flush with the skin.
+The hair must be cut evenly with skin level to prevent this from happening.
+With only one razor blade, our safety razor cut flush with the skin.

 Coarse hairs get stuck more easily between the blades in a multi-blade razor.
-This causes the hair to be pulled out of the skin causing irritation and ingrown hairs.
-If you use a sharp safety razor with only one razor blade, this is avoided.
+Causing the hair to be pulled out of the skin, leading to irritation and ingrown hairs.
+This is avoided if utilizing a sharp safety razor with only one razor blade.

 3. Don’t press on skin.